helidon-io/helidon/docs/modules/security/providers.md

 and then permits a recovery probe.
 A successfully loaded value is cached for the life of that tenant configuration.
 All three policies use the standard Helidon Fault Tolerance configuration options under `jwk-loader`.
-Configuration is rejected at startup if the attempt timeout is not positive or exceeds the overall retry timeout.
+Configuration is rejected at startup if the attempt timeout is not positive, exceeds the overall retry timeout, or does not use current-thread execution.
+Running the loader on the calling thread prevents a retry from overlapping a timed-out attempt that is still unwinding after interruption.
+The timeout interrupts the loader at its deadline; prompt termination also depends on the underlying I/O honoring interruption or enforcing its own timeout.

 At runtime, depending on configuration...